piravp/UiA-lecture-view-counter/README.md

        * ...and so on
 * [ ] Step 5: Delta count - compare how many more people have watched each lecture since last execution.
 A column on the end that shows delta-viewers.

+### Known issues
+Only extracts data from the 16 last videos on the webpage even though there are 36 (at this moment).
+This is due to the fact that the html sourcecode, for some weird reason, isn't showing all of the info.

 ### Libraries
 ```requests``` is used to collect full html.
 ```bs4``` and ```re``` is used to filter out desired info.